WSU-kduncan/s24cicd-JoeClaborn/README-CI.md

 ### Viewing the Project Running in the Container:
 - Open a web browser and navigate to 'http://localhost:<host_port>' to view the project running inside the Docker container.
 If using WSL2, use the IP address of your WSL2 instance instead of 'localhost'.
 - If the project is running on a different port, replace '<host_port>' with the port you specified while running the container.
-### Process to create public repo in DockerHub:
+### Process to create public repo in DockerHub
 - Go to DockerHub and log in to your account.
 - Click on "Create Repository" button.
 - Fill in the details such as the name of the repository, description, visibility (public/private), and other settings as needed.
 - Click on "Create".
-### How to authenticate with DockerHub via CLI using Dockerhub credentials:
+### How to authenticate with DockerHub via CLI using Dockerhub credentials
 - Authenticating with DockerHub via CLI:
   - Install Docker on your system if you haven't already.
   - Open your terminal or command prompt.